sictweb/web222/weeks/week07/README.md

 * [`mouseover`](https://developer.mozilla.org/en-US/docs/Web/Events/mouseover) - when the user moves the mouse over top of the element
 * [`resize`](https://developer.mozilla.org/en-US/docs/Web/Events/resize) - when the element is resized

-All of the events desribed above can be used in either of the two ways we discussed above.
+All of the events described above can be used in either of the two ways we discussed above.
 For example, if we wanted to use the `mouseout` event on an element:

 ```html